GaneshPatil-Ai/GaneshPatil-Ai/README.md

 ###

-<p align="left"> 🌱 I'm passionate about Data Science having expertise in Computer Vision and Natural Language Processing.
+<p align="left"> 🌱 I'm passionate about Data Science having expertise in Genrative AI, Natural Language Processing and Computer Vision.
 I strongly believe in leveraging the power of AI/ML to create a meaningful impact. </p>
 📫 Reach me at ppatilganesh533@gmail.com